 Store the chunks in a freezer bag or other freezer safe container.
 (Be sure to date the bag.)

 I’m thinking we’ll need to eat it within about 6-9 months, but I’m sure it will all be gone before then.

 Squash is delicious.
-(I just boiled some for about 12 minutes and added a little butter and brown sugar for a snack, but there are many ways to prepare it. ) It's so good for you.
+(For a snack, I just microwave it in a tiny bit of water, and add a little butter and brown sugar, but there are many ways to prepare it. ) It’s so good for you.

 This year my daughter researched and discovered that marigolds repel insects in the garden, so we planted some to repel the squash bugs.
 They made the garden prettier too.
 They’re still blooming.